mongodb/docs/source/administration/replica-sets.rst

 ---------------

-This section defines reasonable troubleshooting processes for common operational challenges that you may encounter with replica sets.
-While there is no single causes or guaranteed response strategies for any of these symptoms, the following sections provide good places to start a troubleshooting investigation.
+This section defines reasonable troubleshooting processes for common operational challenges.
+While there is no single causes or guaranteed response strategies for any of these symptoms, the following sections provide good places to start a troubleshooting investigation with :term:`replica sets <replica set>`.

 .. seealso:: ":doc:`/administration/monitoring`."